Fitchburg Cutoff: Path conversion

+A project to redesign the 35-year-old Linear Park began in 2021.
+The project creates a wider repaved path, adds secondary paths, and includes new plantings including over 100 new trees.
+Construction began in August 2025; it was halted by a temporary restraining order brought by plaintiffs claiming the project would harm mature trees, but resumed in October 2025 after a preliminary injunction was denied in September.

 The 0.8 mile segment west of Alewife station through the Alewife Brook Reservation was used as an unpaved trail; a stone dust surface was added in the 1990s.
 Construction of the paved Fitchburg Cutoff Path took place from September 2010 to August 2013, with a new bridge built over a stormwater management wetland at Alewife.
 The planned Belmont Community Path will extend west through Belmont parallel to the Fitchburg Line, connecting with existing sections of the Mass Central Rail Trail.

 In 1985–86, an access road was constructed from the Alewife station garage to the Route 2/Alewife Brook Parkway intersection, following the cutoff alignment for about 750 feet.
 The Alewife Linear Park runs as a sidewalk along the access road for most of that length.